 This section summarizes the major without-project conditions that have created, and continue to cause, negative impacts to the community and residents of Diomede.
 Access to the offshore marine environment is probably the most critical requirement for continued existence of the community.
+Although this requirement is undisputed, there are no known future actions to be implemented by the Sponsor, Village, or State.
+Therefore for this project, there are no improvement projects under consideration, making the baseline and future without-project conditions similar.
 Diomede is in an extremely difficult location to provide wave protection.
 Because of its remote location and difficult conditions, Diomede has had no scheduled freight deliveries for more than a decade.
 Diomede residents produce a very large proportion of their food both by necessity as well as cultural preference.
 Diomede residents' high level of dependence on subsistence produced foods for their very survival makes the community unique, even compared with other villages in the region.
 Table 4 contains information on key aspects of the current project conditions at Diomede and the outlook for the future.
 The information concerning subsistence days available to launch vessels is a key factor in comparing alternative plans.
-Further information can be found in a technical report titled "A Summary of Without Project Conditions and Impacts to Diomede" compiled by Jim Richardson of ResourcEcon for the U.S. Army Corps of Engineers, Alaska District, dated May 2012, included in the Appendix.
+Further information can be found in a technical report titled "A Summary of Without Project Conditions and Impacts to Diomede" compiled by Jim Richardson of ResourcEcon for the U.S. Army Corps of Engineers, Alaska District, dated May 2012, included in Appendix A.